 \section{Conclusions}

 We have compared the average AoI performance of packet-based and connection-based random access protocols under a maximum transmit power budget.
-Specifically, we use slotted Aloha (SA) and frame slotted Aloha (FSA) as examples of packet-based random access protocols.
+Specifically, we use frame slotted Aloha (FSA) as an example of packet-based random access protocols.
 Motivated by FSA, we design a request-then-access (RTA) protocol for the analysis of connection-based random access protocols.

-AoI-aware and low-power random access schemes are crucial to IoT status update systems.
-In particular, the proper use of packet-based or connection-based random access protocols is of paramount importance in practical designs.
-Although prior works using throughput as the performance metric have shown that it is beneficial to establish connections (i.e., adopting connection-based random access) when the payload size of data packets exceeds a threshold, how to determine an appropriate threshold from an AoI perspective has not been studied yet.
-Furthermore, such an AoI characterization is much more complicated since AoI is generally related to the time elapsed between consecutive updates.
-Taking RTA as an example, when the probability of sending an update request is too high or too low, the number of sensors entering the access phase will be small due to high collision probability or low request update rate, possibly leading to a longer update interval.
-Moreover, if a large number of sensors enter the access phase, the time required between two successful updates could also be longer due to the use of a longer TDMA superframe, thus affecting the average AoI as well.
-Hence, the optimal probability of sending a request requires an in-depth analysis to minimize the average AoI.
+The proper use of packet-based or connection-based random access protocols is of paramount importance in practical AoI-aware and low-power random access systems.
+Although prior works using throughput as the performance metric have shown that it is beneficial to establish connections when the payload size of data packets exceeds a threshold, how to determine an appropriate threshold from an AoI perspective has not been studied yet.
+Such an AoI characterization is much more complicated since AoI is generally related to the time elapsed between consecutive updates.
+Taking RTA as an example, the optimal probability of sending a request requires an in-depth analysis to minimize the average AoI.
 Besides, taking the transmit power consumption into account further complicates the problem.

-We have derived the closed-form average AoI and average transmit power consumption of SA, FSA, and RTA.
+We have derived the closed-form average AoI and average transmit power consumption of FSA and RTA.
 Our theoretical analysis and simulation results indicate that connection establishment reduces the average AoI when the payload size is large.
-Specifically, RTA reduces the average AoI by 40\% and 50\% compared with FSA and SA, respectively, when the update packet has 128 bytes.
+Specifically, RTA can reduce the average AoI by 40\% compared with FSA, when the update packet has 128 bytes.
 In contrast, FSA is a simple and effective solution when the power budget is low and the payload size is as small as 16 bytes.
 Our investigation on AoI can serve as a design reference for random access protocols with low-power and timely status update requirements.